|Nutrition Facts (per serving)|

 Bread dumplings, or "semmelknodel," a Bavarian specialty, are surprisingly simple to make.
-They are made with bread torn into small pieces, egg, and milk and are related to other savory bread puddings such as stuffing, and, in fact, are often served at Christmastime with goose.
+They are made with bread torn into small pieces, egg, and milk and are related to other savory bread puddings such as stuffing.
+In fact, they are often served at Christmastime with goose.
 They are also excellent in vegetarian entrees, such as creamed chanterelles, or with any meat dish that has gravy.
-Traditional German dumplings are tasty paired with all gravies, cream sauces and soups.
+Traditional German dumplings are tasty paired with all gravies, cream sauces, and soups.

 - 6 ounces day-old bread or about 3 rolls

 - 1/3 to 2/3 cup milk

 - 2 tablespoons parsley (minced or 1 tablespoon dried)

 - 1/4 teaspoon nutmeg (freshly grated or ground)

 Cut or tear the rolls into small bits.

 Pour 1/3 cup milk over the bread, and let it sit for 5 minutes.
 The bread should be softened but not dripping wet; test to see if it needs more milk to achieve this consistency.

 Melt the butter in a skillet, and sauté the onion, parsley, and marjoram.